 I do wish there were manual controls with the waveforms because you must use the app to initiate nano current, but I also see that the reduced wrinkle, reduced age spots, acne, and overall versatility are based on which program you choose, which requires a bit of finesse that Simon trains you on when you follow her videos.
 However, once you sync the device, you could turn off the volume and do something else.
 You also can’t adjust the intensity, since each treatment is custom to do a specific thing.

-I was weighing whether I wished it could do more things with attachments like NuFace, and the answer is NO. I actually just wish there were more frequencies you could choose to do more.
-It’s amazing what you can accomplish with JUST electricity.
+I was weighing whether I wished it could do more things with attachments like NuFace, and the answer is NO. It’s amazing what you can accomplish with JUST electricity.
 Just look at Melanie Simon’s beautiful skin and you’ll believe it too.

 The biggest fail for both of these devices is they aren’t waterproof.
 I’m not sure if it’s a bad idea to use these in the shower, perhaps they don’t make them waterproof on purpose, but I don’t love that I can’t wash the devices like I can with my other beauty devices.